-By Claudia Guy, ND & Lydia Patel
+By Claudia Guy, ND

-Garlic has been used as a culinary spice and medicinal herb for more than 5,000 years, and it’s been an important part of Traditional Chinese Medicine for centuries.
+Garlic has been used as a culinary spice and medicinal herb for more than 5,000 years, and it’s been an important part of traditional Chinese Medicine for centuries.
 Garlic is great for your health because it’s a single herb with a multitude of benefits.
 Throughout history, the primary use of garlic was for its antimicrobial properties.

 For those with chronic sinusitis, upper respiratory infections and ear infections, garlic can be part of a therapeutic approach.
 Garlic also has wonderful benefits for the cardiovascular system.
 I often suggest aged garlic to help lower cholesterol already in normal range, prevent oxidation of LDL (the “bad cholesterol”), and protect the arteries, keeping them clear and flexible.
 Aged garlic can help keep blood pressure in check and support blood flow through the arteries.

 Study: Garlic supplements lower blood pressure and decrease the risk of dying from a heart attack

 Garlic supplements may lower blood pressure just as effectively as some commonly prescribed drugs used to treat hypertension according to a review of 11 modern studies.
 Research to date on garlic and blood pressure was “inconclusive” and only used older studies done up until 1994.
 The new meta-analysis – in which the results of several studies are analyzed collectively — included more up to date research.
 According to the authors of the research review, Dr. Karin Ried and colleagues from The University of Adelaide in South Australia “Supplementation with garlic preparations may provide an acceptable alternative or complementary treatment option for hypertension.”